spooky-nebula/OpenCampaign/README.md

 ### Is this going to be cross-platform?

 Hopefully yes!
 Fortunately I have Windows, Linux and MacOS so I'll be able to produce for any of the platforms and test.
 Electron supports multiple platforms so it'll be simple.
+Platforms unite!

 ### How can I contribute?